Orbit equivalence rigidity of irreducible actions of right-angled Artin groups: Introduction

 Using general techniques from measured group theory, developed in successive works of Furman \cite{Fur-oe}, Monod and Shalom \cite{MS}, and Kida \cite{Kid-oe}, Theorem~\ref{theointro:strong-rigidity} yields a superrigidity theorem within the class of mildly mixing group actions.
 Recall that an action of a countable group $G$ on a standard probability space $X$ is \emph{mildly mixing} if for every non-singular properly ergodic action of $G$ on a standard probability measure space $Y$, the diagonal $G$-action on $X\times Y$ is ergodic.
 Recall also that two measure-preserving actions $G_1\actson X_1$ and $G_2\actson X_2$ of countable groups on standard probability spaces are \emph{virtually conjugate} if there exist short exact sequences $1\to F_i\to G_i\to \bar{G}_i\to 1$ with $F_i$ finite, finite-index subgroups $\bar{G}_i^0\subseteq\bar{G}_i$, and conjugate actions $\bar{G}^0_i\actson X'_i$ (through an isomorphism between $\bar{G}_1^0$ and $\bar{G}_2^0$) such that for every $i\in\{1,2\}$, the action $\bar{G}_i\actson X_i/F_i$ is induced from $\bar{G}_i^0\actson X'_i$ as in \cite[Definition~2.1]{Kid-oe}.

-\begin{theointro} Let $G$ be a one-ended centerless right-angled Artin group.
+\begin{theointro} Let $G$ be a one-ended right-angled Artin group with trivial center.
 Let $G\actson X$ be a free, irreducible, measure-preserving action of $G$ on a standard probability space $X$.
 Let $H$ be a countable group, and let $H\actson Y$ be a mildly mixing, free, measure-preserving action of $H$ on a standard probability space $Y$.

 If the actions $G\actson X$ and $H\actson Y$ are stably orbit equivalent (or merely stably $W^*$-equivalent), then they are virtually conjugate. \end{theointro}